OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ## Requirements

-This debugging process works **only** for UI-less custom functions, which don't use a task pane or other UI elements.
-To create a UI-less custom function, follow the steps in the [Create custom functions in Excel](../tutorials/excel-tutorial-create-custom-functions.md) tutorial, and then remove all of the task pane and UI elements that are installed by the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md).
+This debugging process works only for custom functions that **don't use a shared runtime**.
+To create a custom function that doesn't use a shared runtime, follow the steps in the [Create custom functions in Excel](../tutorials/excel-tutorial-create-custom-functions.md) tutorial and install an **Excel Custom Functions Add-in project** with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md).

-Note that this debugging process is not compatible with custom functions projects using a [shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md).

 This debugging process doesn't work with projects that are created with the **Office Add-in project containing the manifest only** option in the Yeoman generator.
 The scripts that are referred to later in this article aren't installed with that option.
 To debug an add-in that is created with this option, see the instructions in one of these articles, as appropriate.